metacosm/power-server/CONTRIBUTING.md

 # IDE Config and Code Style

 This project has a strictly enforced code style.
-Code formatting is done by the Eclipse code formatter, using the config files found in the `build-tools` directory.
+Code formatting is done by the Eclipse code formatter, using the config files found in the `contributing` directory.
 By default when you run `mvn install` the code will be formatted automatically.
 When submitting a pull request the CI build will fail if running the formatter results in any code changes, so it is recommended that you always run a full Maven build before submitting a pull request.